Comes with Perks - 7

 Lyn was ready to cry.
 “Touché,” she eked out.

-Lexi broke in, “That’s a little rough Nicole.
-Neither of us was ready to accept at first what was happening with you.”
-She turns to Lyn, “But ultimately Nicole’s right, you need to come to terms for both yourself and your friend.”
+Lexi broke in, “That’s a little rough, Nicole.
+Neither of us was ready to accept what was happening with you.”
+She turns to Lyn, “But ultimately, Nicole’s right, you need to come to terms for both yourself and your friend.”

 “We find Nick and Nicole more complete as a person.
 He doesn’t fit many labels, but he’s someone easy for a woman to talk with and confide in.”

-Lyn says, “That’s the way I and several girls felt when we were in high school.
+Lyn says, “That’s the way several girls and I felt when we were in high school.
 But I’m not sure how to talk to Britany?”

 Lexi suggested, “If you have her number, why not call her now while you have our encouragement?”

-It was only after, Lyn’s long conversation during our meal, that we got to talk with Lyn.
-We learned she and Brad had been best friends and their falling out.
-The two of them going to different universities seemed one way to handle it.
-Lyn says, “We now need to figure out what to do and if one moving to the other university might be part of the solution.”
+It was only after Lyn’s long conversation during our meal that we got to talk with Lyn.
+We learned she and Brad had been best friends, and their falling out.
+The two of them going to different universities seemed like one way to handle it.
+Lyn says, “We now need to figure out what to do and if moving to the other university might be part of the solution.”

 “Taking one day at a time sounds best, but is not easy in this day and time,” said Lyn.
 “I’m not a patient person.
 We’ll probably both end up going home for the summer and figure more things out in person.”

 It was interesting talking about a person like me.
-It was a reminder, I’m my own person.
-I spent the next two weeks with Lexi or Kayla going to classes and living as Nicole.
+It was a reminder, I’m my person.
+I spent the next two weeks with Lexi or Kayla, going to classes and living as Nicole.

 =^_^=

 On a nice spring day, we took time to walk the central campus, sat, and talked.
-One of the starting points for the conversation was how different Nicole and Nick are, yet complimented and filling out my personality.
+One of the starting points for the conversation was how different Nicole and Nick are, yet complement and fill out my personality.

 I said, “I think part of that reflects the women who helped me to come out and become visible.
 It has barely been four months; it’s like I’m a young plant blossoming for the first time.
 Nick has a history, where I feel like I’m writing my life on a new tablet.”

-Turning the conversation around I asked if she was a sociology or psychology major.
-She laughed as she was a psychology major.
+Turning the conversation around, I asked if she was a sociology or psychology major.
+She laughed because she was a psychology major.
 “Please, don’t worry, I am neither analyzing nor trying to fix you.
-I just find you interesting and attractive.”
+I just find you interesting and attractive as a person.”

 We were about to go our separate ways when my sister Rachel called, and I took the call.
 “Hi, little brother, I was thinking of you last night and again today, so I thought to give you a call.
 Is there anything interesting going on?”